- Hide menu

 There’s the work with puppeteer Niki Ulehla.
 That one burned quickly, making work that feels like it might change everything.
 Until it doesn’t.
 Until it flames out, the way these things sometimes do.
 Some collaborations aren’t meant to last.
 They’re meant to be incandescent for a moment, then become ash.

-Then there’s We Players and Ava Roy, a relationship that’s spanned over twenty-five years, though not continuously.
+Then there’s We Players and Ava Roy, a relationship that’s spanned over twenty years, though not continuously.
 Circling back, the way you do when work matters more than complications.
 It started at Stanford with a site-specific production of Harold Pinter’s Mountain Language.
 Peter Weiss’s Marat/Sade.
 Then there was Shakespeare: Macbeth, Lear, the Sonnets.
-The work changes as you both change.
+The work changes as we both change.
 You understand different things at different ages.
 Sometimes you need distance.
 Sometimes you come back.
 Sometimes you need distance.

 There’s Alonzo King LINES Ballet.
-This collaboration took me places I didn’t know existed, filming in Europe, photo shoots on remote tropical islands in the Indian Ocean, gallery openings where the work lives on walls instead of stages, three-story video projections that turn buildings into moving sculptures.
+This collaboration takes me places I didn’t know existed, filming in Europe, photo shoots on remote tropical islands in the Indian Ocean, gallery openings where the work lives on walls instead of stages, three-story video projections that turn buildings into moving sculptures.
 Working with Alonzo and his dancers fundamentally changed the way I see the human body move through space.
-You think you understand movement, and then you watch a LINES dancer, Babatunji, Adji, Shuaib, all of whom defy physics in a way that makes you question what a body is actually capable of.
-You’re chasing that with a camera on a cliff, through the ruins of Sutro Baths, through a tropical rain forest, through China Town, and finally you find yourself on top of a volcano.
-The end result being the images you’ve captured are projected three stories high on a building facade, and you realize you’ve given up documenting dance, you’ve been trying to capture something closer to flight, or better still, the materialization of cloud coming into existence.
+I think I understand movement, and then I watch a LINES dancer, Babatunji, Adji, Shuaib, all of whom defy physics in a way that makes me question what a body is actually capable of.

 What follows are the projects born from these partnerships, proof that the best work is never done alone.